 If you are a resident of a non-EU country, then your tuition fees are likely to be significantly higher and you will be expected to prove you have funding in place to cover the cost.
-Check with the individual university beforehand – annual fees can range from around £11,000 (typically at newer universities) to £41,000 to study medicine at Imperial College London (2019 entry).
-There may be funding support available within the UK and your own country – The British Council is a good place to start.
+Check with the individual university beforehand – annual fees can range from around £11,000–£15,000 (typically at newer universities) to £41,000 to study medicine at Imperial College London (2019 entry).
+There may be funding support available within the UK and your own country – the British Council is a good place to start.

-Students in England and Wales are not required to begin paying back their student loan until they are earning at least £25,000 (the rules are different for students who began university before the loan repayment system changed in 2012).
-The amount due will be nine per cent of the earnings that exceed the threshold – so, for example, if you were earning £27,000 you would repay £180 a year, which is £15 a month.
+Students in England and Wales are not required to begin paying back their student loan until they are earning at least £25,725 (the rules are different for students who began university before the loan repayment system changed in 2012).
+The amount due will be nine per cent of the earnings that exceed the threshold – so, for example, if you were earning £27,000 you would repay £9 per month.
 The repayment threshold in Northern Ireland and Scotland is £18,935; however, the Scottish Government plans to raise the threshold in Scotland to 25,000 by April 2021.
-Again, you pay nine per cent on the portion of your income that exceeds the threshold – for example if you earn £27,000 you would pay £65 a month.
+Again, you pay nine per cent on the portion of your income that exceeds the threshold – for example if you earn £27,000 you would pay £60 a month.

 Some students may gain sponsorship for their degree, which will assist with their course costs.
 This is most common for engineering and construction students.

 - How to get sponsored for a full-time engineering degree